danburzo/au-revoir-gmail/README.md

 ## New habits

-Some useful things you start doing:
+Some useful things to start doing:

 ### Sign up to all new things using your new email